SkylineCommunications/dataminer-docs/connector-help/connector_help/Splunk_Enterprise.md

 ### Configuration

-This page contains the following parameters, which will be used by the driver to authenticate against the Splunk platform:
+This page contains the following parameters, which will be used by the connector to authenticate against the Splunk platform:

 - **Username**: The username for the Splunk platform
 - **Password**: The password for the specified username.
 - **User Node**: The user node required for HTTP requests
 - **App Node**: The app node required for HTTP requests

 The Splunk Enterprise driver renews the authentication session key every 10 minutes.
-After a session key renewal, the driver will poll the saved searches configured in the Saved Search Table.
+After a session key renewal, the connector will poll the saved searches configured in the Saved Search Table.

 This page also contains a **Login** button, which can be used to force an authentication request.